The main sources of real estate law are the following:

 The preference of the mortgage constituted in favour of the lender is determined based on its registration in the Public Registry.
 However, this preference can be altered in three cases:

 The main legal consequence in Peru of the expiry of the LIBOR index will be how to determine the minimum interest rate in foreign currency that the administration uses to establish the presumed interest that a loan in foreign currency could generate.
 This is due to the fact that, currently, said presumed interest is calculated using the LIBOR for six-month deposits.
-During the next few years, before the expiry date of this ratio, it is likely that Peruvian legislation will be modified to designate another ratio that meets these objectives.
+Before the expiry date of this ratio, it is likely that Peruvian legislation will be modified to designate another ratio that meets these objectives.

 The planning of urban development and zoning, and the use and occupation of land falls on the regional governments and provincial and district municipalities, according to the rules in the organic laws.
 The most important national rule in this matter is the Regulation of Territorial Conditioning and Sustainable Urban Development, approved by Supreme Decree 022-2016-VIVIENDA, which identifies the instruments of urban planning, the procedures for its approval and the conceptual categories to be used by local governments in the exercise of their powers.
 In other words, owners must follow the procedures included in the above regulation.